katebrune/katebrune.github.io/README.md

 For unit testing I used [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) and Jest.
 I like that React Testing Library reinforces the idea of testing behavior and experience versus testing the internals of a component, I think that just makes sense.
 In the future I'd like to take a look at [Cypress component testing](https://docs.cypress.io/guides/component-testing/introduction) for unit testing.

-#### Functional Testing

-For functional testing I used [Cypress](https://www.cypress.io/).
-I love Cypress, but i love it even more when I'm using it with [cypress-cucumber-preprocessor](https://github.com/TheBrainFamily/cypress-cucumber-preprocessor).
-Creating reusable step definitions makes it super quick to write a test, and being able to read through the feature spec in english (versus trying to parse through `describe` and `it` blocks) makes the purpose of the test, and functionality of the app abundantly clear.

 #### Visual Testing

 As a developer, CSS and styling scares me.
 You accidentally delete a random class name and suddenly your app looks like hot trash, and your pipeline is still green.
 I wanted a way to be able to verify that the changes I'm making aren't breaking my application styling unless _they're intentional_, and I wanted it to happen without me having to just stare at a browser (i mean).

 I already had [Storybook](https://storybook.js.org/) set up on my application, so I ended up adding [snapshot](https://storybook.js.org/addons/@storybook/addon-storyshots) testing to the storybook setup.
-It's nice because it can verify my components and pages haven't changed.
+It's nice because it can verify my components haven't changed.
 I can change the viewport to verify that the app is consistent across mobile, table, and web.
 It's some peace of mind we all need.

 #### Accessibility